faurelia/mangocode/_posts/2019-02-10-8-free-wordpress-plugins-to-manage-your-media-library.md

 This plugin is an easy to use backup tool.
 With one click, you can create a backup of all your website source files including your Media Library.
 Whether you just want to make a copy of your files or migrating to another domain / hosting, there is no worry for broken links as it is automatically updated.
 The plugin also offers paid extensions to let you choose where you want to store your backups ([Amazon S3](https://aws.amazon.com/s3/){:target="_blank"}, [Google Drive](https://www.google.com/drive/){:target="_blank"}, [Dropbox](https://www.dropbox.com/){:target="_blank"}, etc).
 Making regular backups of your website is important so this plugin is definitely must have.

-Now that Mango listed all these plugins to help you efficiently manage your WordPress Media Library, which one do you find helpful ?
+Now that I've listed all these plugins to help you efficiently manage your WordPress Media Library, which one do you find helpful ?
 If you are interested in reading more tips and guides about WP website management, subscribe to get future updates.